Raffaele Riario: Riario in the Papal Court

 In 1484, Riario was engaged in the war which broke out between the Orsini and the Colonna family, trying to secure in vain the life of his friend Lorenzo Oddone Colonna, who was charged of having murdered an Orsini and was executed by Sixtus IV.
 In 1488, Pope Innocent VIII sent Cardinal Riario as a legate to his maternal uncle Girolamo Riario, at the time governor of Forlì and Imola, who was revolting against the Holy See.
 Meanwhile, the Cardinal had already commissioned the erection of his palace beside the church of San Lorenzo in Damaso (1486).

 It is said that Franceschetto Cybo, the infamous son of Innocent VIII, lost in one single night 15,000 ducats at a card game which took place in Raffaele's residence.
 When the Pope asked the Cardinal to return his son's money, the latter answered that he was sorry, but he had already used it to finance the construction of his palace.

-As cardinal Camerlengo, Riario is usually praised for ensuring order in Rome after the death of Innocent VIII.
+As Camerlengo, Riario is usually praised for ensuring order in Rome after the death of Innocent VIII.
 He was a candidate for the papal tiara in the Conclave of 1492, but excluded from the first ballots due to his young age.
 He finally voted for Rodrigo Borgia (Pope Alexander VI), receiving the lucrative Bishopric of Cartagena as a reward for his support.

 During Alexander VI’s reign (1492–1503), Riario gained distinction as diplomat and councillor of the papal throne.
 In 1493, he was sent as legate to Caterina Sforza, Girolamo Riario's widow, to prevent her from allowing the French troops to pass through Forlì and Imola.
-Pope Julius II (1503–1513), Riario's relative but not always his ally, raised him to the Bishopric of Ostia and Velletri, the first hierarchical see in the Papal States.
+Pope Julius II (1503–1513), Riario's relative but not always his ally, raised him to the Bishopric of Ostia and Velletri.

 Engagement in the plot against Leo X and death

 In June 1517, Cardinal Petrucci and others conspired against Pope Leo X (Giovanni dei Medici).
 Cardinal Riario refused to participate in the plot but was at least aware of Petrucci's intentions to murder the Pope and did nothing to prevent it.
 Leo was notified about the plot, arrested the conspirators and ordered their execution.
 Riario, whose entanglement in the Pazzi conspiracy had not been forgotten by the Medici Pope, secured his head only by surrendering his palace beside San Lorenzo in Damaso to the Pope.
 Leo transferred it to his cousin Giulio de' Medici, Vice-Chancellor of the Holy See, who rendered it the seat of the Apostolic Chancery.
-Thus the Palazzo Riario is henceforward known as Palazzo della Cancelleria.
+Thus the Palazzo Riario was henceforward known as Palazzo della Cancelleria.

 Riario died in Naples, at the age of sixty.
 His tomb is located in the Basilica dei Santi Apostoli in Rome.